 Programs cannot adequately meet children’s needs unless they also recognise the importance of families.
 Parents are therefore encouraged to:

-- communicate with staff at the end of each day
+- communicate with staff at the beginning and end of each day

 - exchange information with staff concerning their child